SolidOS/solid-panes/README.md

 ## Eg. some RDF CLasses

-Here just to show how it works are how some not all RDF Classes map onto panes.
-So anything to do with contacts (A VCARD Address Book, Group, Individual, Organization) can be handled by the one contact pane.
+Here, just to show how it works, are how some RDF Classes map onto panes.
+Anything to do with contacts (A VCARD Address Book, Group, Individual, Organization) can be handled by the one contact pane.
 Any other pane which wants to deal with contacts can just use the pane within its own user interface.